denten-books/plain-text/4-format.md

 layer contains the essence of machine control.
 Long a marginal concept in literary theory, formatting is therefore central to the contemporary practice of computational poetics.
 Far from mere inconsequential embellishment, formats govern the interface between meaning and matter, thought and page.
-It has the capability to embellish, to obscure, to censor, to govern, and to emend.
+They have the capability to embellish, obscure, censor, sanction, discipline, and control.

 <!-- notes -->
 <!-- notes -->